jwseph/google-minesweeper/README.md

 # Google Minesweeper Bot

 This bot solves the Google Minesweeper game!
+I was inspired to create this because I'm a lazy person

 ## Usage